Joshhhuaaa/EnhancedSC/PatchNotes.md

 ### Maps
 - Training
   - Based on the Xbox version for both parts, featuring lighting improvements.
-  - Fixed a bug by no longer removing the pistol from the player's inventory immediately after shooting the camera, as this could lead to issues when using Back to Wall peeking.
-The pistol is now removed at the start of the next section instead.
   - Training popups will now dynamically display either the Keyboard or Controller instructions, depending on the last input used.
 ---
 - Police Station